numbbo/coco/README.md

 * **Python on Windows with MinGW**: Python 2.7 and the Microsoft compiler package for Python 2.7 containing VC9, available [here](https://www.microsoft.com/en-us/download/details.aspx?id=44266).
   These are necessary to build the C extensions for the Python `cocoex` module for Windows.
-  It has both the 32-bit and 64-bit compilers and the Windows SDK headers.
+  The package contains 32-bit and 64-bit compilers and the Windows SDK headers.
 * **Octave**: Octave 4.0.0 or later.
 On operating systems other than Windows, earlier versions might work.

 ### Guaranties (None)